Quarter-by-quarter courses, IGETC requirements, and major prerequisites — verified from real articulation data.

 Major Requirements

-Business Economics (B.A., College of Letters & Science) at UC Santa Barbara
+Economics B.A.
+(College of Letters & Science) at UC Santa Barbara

 Courses at De Anza College that satisfy UC Santa Barbara's Business Administration major preparation, verified via ASSIST.org.